 - Transportation: Increase awareness of transportation options to outdoor spaces, as well as work with transportation agencies and other partners to increase these options.

-- Outdoor Engagement Landscape Study: Work with an evaluation partner to understand the current opportunities for outdoor engagement in Richmond (and lay the groundwork for a “pathway of engagement,” in which Richmond residents will have ongoing, meaningful opportunities to engage with the outdoors)
+- Outdoor Engagement Landscape Study: With support from the Outdoor Foundation, work with the Lawrence Hall of Science to create an asset map to understand the current opportunities for outdoor engagement in Richmond (and lay the groundwork for a “pathway of engagement,” in which Richmond residents will have ongoing, meaningful opportunities to engage with the outdoors)